 - 8. Superhero Cuffs from Toilet Rolls

 - 11. Milk Jug Storm Trooper Helmet

-- Check out more great craft ideas perfect for boys of all ages:
+- Check out more great craft ideas perfect for girls and boys of all ages:

 Fun Fact: kids have endless energy.
 It can sometimes be hard to keep up with little ones sometimes, but we’ve found some great ideas for crafts, like the Paper Plate Marble Track, Catapult Paper Airplane, Balloon Car, and DIY Airplane Piggy Bank.
 Let’s get busy with these crafts for kids.